Termtime/react-firekeep/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### DEMO
-## You can find a working demo of the app here: http://termtime-react-firekeep.surge.sh/home
+You can find a working demo of the app here: http://termtime-react-firekeep.surge.sh/home

 ### NOTE
 For the download app to run, you need to create your own /src/constants/config.js file that contains all the constants used for the /src/providers/Firebase/FirebaseConfig.js configuration.